blam1o1/docking_tools/README.md

 ## Setup

-All script can be run with this environment unless stated otherwise:
+All scripts can be run with this environment unless stated otherwise:

 Create the conda environment: